Sign In Register

 Education

 7.7% of residents hold a bachelor's degree, below the national average of 33.7%.
 88.0% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Tyner experiences four distinct seasons with an average temperature of 50°F. Winters average 24°F in January while summers reach 73°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 40.3 inches, including 54.9 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population